HaliteChallenge/Halite-III/website/learn-programming-challenge/developing-a-bot.md

 To prevent your bot from timing out, you should optimize your code wherever possible.
 You might implement a timer to ensure that your bot returns commands in time to prevent losing the match.

 When debugging timeout issues, it can be helpful to disable game engine timeouts.
-To do so, append the -t flag when running a game:
+To do so, append the --no-timeouts flag when running a game:
 `TODO CLI example`

 <br/>